I've never been fortunate enough to o

-They are published in Japan and th
+They are published in Japan and the colorful style is beautifully photographed.

 I am really looking forward to creating a space that can be fanciful and colorful and magic and that they will love.